Gold, Silver, and Platinum Live Spot Prices

 For now, this long term precious metal price chart above will give you a better understanding of various past precious metal bull markets (1980 being the most obvious) as well as isolated bullion bull markets for palladium in 2001 for instance.

 About Our Precious Metal Price Chart Options

-When making any investment in precious metals, it is important to always understand primarily which specific fiat currency is being used to measure against which specific precious metal.
-Given that we are a US based bullion dealer, our precious metal price charts are almost always US dollar based.
+When making an investment in precious metals, it is important to always understand primarily which specific fiat currency is being used to measure against which specific precious metal.
+Given that we are a US-based bullion dealer, our precious metal price charts are almost always US dollar-based.